Tag - #spain 19 posts

 Experiencing culture… Whilst living in Spain, I was keen to experience some of the country’s local and national traditions and festivals, or ‘fiestas.’
 My housemates, being Spanish, were also keen to introduce me to some of their country’s traditions.
-I’m not necessarily religious myself, but I’d heard that this particular religious festival was an important,
+So, we embarked on our first friend’s group trip together in Spain!
+I’m not necessarily religious

 A new kind of playground duty expectation!